espinielli/pycalcal/Readme.md

 *   to try it [online][PyCalCalOnline] (_experimental !!_)

-*PyCalCal* is an implementation in Python of _CALENDRICA 3.0_, which is the Common Lisp implementation of the functions described in
+*PyCalCal* is an implementation in Python of _CALENDRICA 3.0_, which is the Common Lisp implementation of the functions described in the [book][CalCalBook]

-Nachum Dershowitz, Edward M. Reingold "[Calendrical Calculations][CalCalBook] Cambridge University Press; 3rd edition (December 10, 2007);
-Paperback; ISBN-13: 9780521702386
+    Nachum Dershowitz, Edward M. Reingold "Calendrical Calculations" Cambridge University Press; 3rd edition (December 10, 2007) Paperback; ISBN-13: 9780521702386
-E. M. Reingold and N. Dershowitz "",
+    E. M. Reingold and N. Dershowitz,
     3rd ed., Cambridge University Press, 2008.

-Some of the algorithms are from
+Some of the algorithms are from:

     Jean Meeus "Astronomical Algorithms"
     Willmann-Bell, Inc.; 2nd edition (1998 with corrections as of June 15, 2005);
     ISBN: 0-943396-61-1

 ### STATUS ###